privacyshore/privacygate-gravity-forms/README.md

-**Coinbase Commerce Payment Gateway For Gravity Forms**
+**PrivacyGate Payment Gateway For Gravity Forms**
 -------
 * Requires at least: 4.0
 * Tested up to: 5.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Coinbase Commerce is a service that enables merchants to accept multiple cryptocurrencies directly into a user-controlled wallet.
+PrivacyGate is a service that enables merchants to accept multiple cryptocurrencies directly into a user-controlled wallet.

 ### Description

-Coinbase Commerce is the digital payment service that allows merchants to accept payments in a variety of digital currencies like Bitcoin, Bitcoin Cash, DAI, Ethereum, Litecoin, and USD Coin.
+PrivacyGate is the digital payment service that allows merchants to accept payments in a variety of digital currencies like Bitcoin, Bitcoin Cash, DAI, Ethereum, Litecoin, and USD Coin.
 These payments are received directly into a merchant-controlled wallet.

 Features: